Resxt/Plutonium-IW5-Scripts/chat_commands/README.md

 - Permissions/ranks to restrict some commands to a certain type of players (admin, VIP etc.)
 - Configurable text colors/accent.
 As of now the majority of the text will be white

+## chat_command_change_team.gsc

+The player affected by the command dies and swaps to the other team.

+Arguments expected: the complete name of a player.
+Example: `!changteam Resxt`

 ## chat_command_map_mode.gsc

 3 related commands in one file: